-My integration is fundamentally formed from the Humanistic and Existential schools of thought, but I am also informed by, and use some Psychodynamic, Gestalt, CBT, CBTi and Mindfulness based ideas amongst others.
+My integration is fundamentally formed from the Humanistic and Existential schools of thought, but I am also informed by, and use some Psychodynamic, Gestalt, Neuroscience and Neurobiology, CBT, CBTi and Mindfulness based ideas amongst others.
 The nature of this integration allows me to go way beyond a one-size-fits-all approach to therapy, and to work with a person as an individual with their own bespoke needs and requirements.

 Some of the issues I work with: